This page provides you with useful tips, links and resources for things you can do to keep yourself occupied while in isolation.

 There are many ideas on the Chatter Pack website with lists of free boredom busting resources.

 The covid-19 outbreak is unsettling for us all and has left many of us concerned about ourselves and family members.
-The next few weeks and months will likely bring uncertainty and change, which may lead to increased stress, anxiety and worry.

 Many people may feel more stressed and anxious than usual.
 If you struggle with anxiety, or have a loved one that does, it will likely be helpful to take positive steps to help you to manage it.
 These may include: